 Many kids with asthma have increasing inflammation in their airways from everyday trigger exposure — they just can't feel it.
 Their breathing may sound normal and wheeze-free when their airways are actually narrowing and becoming inflamed, putting them at risk for a flare-up.

-Since just listening to a child's breathing (or asking how the breathing feels) can't always give an accurate sense of what's happening inside, other ways to measure breathing might be used.
+Just listening to a child's breathing (or asking how the breathing feels) can't always give a true sense of what's happening in the lungs, so other ways to measure breathing might be used.

 In the doctor's office, breathing might be measured with a spirometer, a computerized machine that measures the amount of air inhaled or exhaled and how much time each breath takes.

 At home, a peak flow meter — a handheld tool that measures breathing ability — might be used.
 When peak flow readings drop, it's a sign of increasing airway inflammation.
 The peak flow meter can detect even subtle airway inflammation and obstruction — even when a child feels fine.
 In some cases, it can detect drops in peak flow readings 2 to 3 days before a flare-up, providing plenty of time to treat and prevent it.

 If a doctor feels that a peak flow meter can be helpful, he or she will have a child take a series of peak flow readings for a period of time during the first stages of treatment.
 The readings help set a child's baseline PEFR, or peak expiratory flow rate — a personal best during a time with few symptoms.
 Afterward, readings should be taken as recommended and compared with the baseline.